Major in Italian & Linguistics

 - Grammatical Analysis (LING-UA 13)

-- A total of two additional courses from two different fields of linguistics, chosen from the following:
+- Two additional courses from two different fields of linguistics, chosen from the following:

 - Historical linguistics (LING-UA 14, LING-UA 17, LING-UA 76)

 - Sociolinguistics (LING-UA 15, LING-UA 18, LING-UA 30, LING-UA-38)

 - Semantics (LING-UA 4)